CK-Build/CKli/CKli_EN.md

 A Stack is a World, with zero or more [Parallel World](docs/ParallelWorlds.md).

 The stacks are versioned in git repositories.
-[Stacks Location Directory](docs/TODO.md)
+[Stacks Index](docs/StackIndex.md)

+You can list the worlds by simply pressing `enter` instead of typing a command.

+To open a World, type its number then press `enter`.

+To close a world, run `Home/Close`.

 To add a Stack, use the command `Home/EnsureStackDefinition`

+#### Add an existing Stack

-#### Ensure Stack Definition Example
+##### Ensure Stack Definition

-Lets Ensure the stack SC (for Signature-Code).
+In this example, we will add the stack SC (Signature-Code).

-This is a private stack, if you don't have access to https://gitlab.com/signature-code/signature-code-stack.git you can't test this example.
+SC is a private stack, if you don't have access to https://gitlab.com/signature-code/signature-code-stack.git, you can not reproduce this example.

+Run `Home/EnsureStackDefinition`

-Next we are asked somes informations (the parameters of the command:
+Fill the parameters of the command like below :
 ```bash
 > SC                                                        #stack's name
 > https://gitlab.com/signature-code/signature-code-stack.git#Git URL containing the stack